MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-kubernetes/mobilefirst-appcenter-using-kubernetes/index.md

 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {: #overview }
-Follow the instructions below to configure a {{ site.data.keys.mf_app_center }} instance on IBM Bluemix.
+Follow the instructions below to configure a {{ site.data.keys.mf_app_center }} instance on IBM Cloud.
 To achieve this you will go through the following steps:

 * Create a Kubernetes Cluster of type: Standard (paid cluster).
-* Setup your host computer with the required tools (Docker, Cloud Foundry CLI ( cf ), Bluemix CLI ( bx ), Container Service Plugin for Bluemix CLI ( bx cs ), Container Registry Plugin for Bluemix CLI ( bx cr ), Kubernetes CLI (kubectl)).
+* Setup your host computer with the required tools (Docker, Cloud Foundry CLI ( cf ), IBM Cloud CLI ( bx ), Container Service Plugin for IBM Cloud CLI ( bx cs ), Container Registry Plugin for IBM Cloud CLI ( bx cr ), Kubernetes CLI (kubectl)).
-* Build a {{ site.data.keys.mf_app_center }} Docker image and push it to the Bluemix repository.
+* Build a {{ site.data.keys.mf_app_center }} Docker image and push it to the IBM Cloud repository.
 * Finally, you will run the Docker image on a Kubernetes Cluster.

 >**Note:**